Printable PDF Opportunity Zone Maps:

-On April 19, 2018, Governor Martinez submitted 63 tracts to the Department of the Treasury to be designated as Opportunity Zones.
+On April 19, 2018, the Governor's office submitted 63 tracts to the Department of the Treasury to be designated as Opportunity Zones.
 The New Mexico Economic Development Department worked with local stakeholders via county governments to submit a detailed questionnaire on eligible tracts in their area.
 Local stakeholders included private enterprise, economic development organizations, business organizations, councils of government, property owners/developers, tribal entities, and community organizations among others.
 New Mexico had 249 eligible tracts of which 128 were submitted for consideration.
 In turn, New Mexico nominated to the Treasury its full allotment of 63 tracts.

 On Friday, May 18, 2018, the Department of the Treasury designated 63 Opportunity Zones in New Mexico.
 New Mexico’s Opportunity Zones are located in rural, tribal and urban communities in 22 counties.
 Qualified Opportunity Zones retain this designation for 10 years.
-Maps of the designated Opportunity Zones can be found below:

 The Opportunity Zones program offers three tax incentives for investing in low-income communities through a qualified Opportunity Fund*: